mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 Katie Salen-Tekinbas is an academic specialising in game studies.
 She was also a lead in the design of software called Game Star Mechanic and a New York high school - Quest to Learn - which incorporates game design into it's curriculum and who's guiding educational principle is game-based learning. https://www.q2l.org/about/

+_Games for change_ is a concept that invites game makers to make games to explore social and environmental issues.
+Such issues often involve a systems based understanding of then world, and as games are themselves interactive systems themselves, they are a powerful vehicle for exploring a complex problems involving race, sex, social issues.

 <!-- A cultural-social approach to education values the importance of mediation, cultural artefacts, and the joint emergence of new tools and practices.
 The kind of research to study a coding work environment, communities of practice, and communities of learners has advantages as it allows; -->

 <!-- Kafai and Burke explore these dimensions in their review of research.
 Kafai and Peppler make links to areas of professional competencies arguing that technical, creative and critical practices of working with new media.
 The widening of scope beyond purely technical practices of coding and information technology practices. -->